-Here are my tips for flying with kids without losing your mind.
 Spend the money to check your luggage so you're not carrying as much on your flight.
-And check out my tips to cut back on baggage fees.
-And finally, print out your boarding passes at home so all you have to do is check your bags.
+And check out some tips to cut back on baggage fees.
+Finally, print out your boarding passes at home so all you have to do is check your bags.

 Once you get to the airport, you will have to go through a Transportation Security Administration (TSA) checkpoint.
 Before getting there, read the TSA's list of approved items that can go past security.
 Medically required liquids, such as baby formula and food, breast milk and medications are exempt from the 3.4-ounce restrictions for a flight.
 While you don't have to put these liquids in a zip-top bag, you must tell a Transportation Security Officer that you have medically necessary liquids at the beginning of the screening checkpoint process.

 These liquids will be subjected to additional screening that could include being asked to open the container.

 You will likely have to take the child through the screening machine out of a stroller and carrier, so carry the baby in your arms.
 As you head to the gate area, take note of the nearest restroom should you need to take care of a baby or toddler emergency before boarding the flight.
 Get to your gate early and take advantage of pre-boarding so that you and the child can get settled before the masses begin to board.